-An important fact about purple eye disease is that no one is born with this color of eyes; it develops after birth; so there are clues for it to be rightly known as a disease or a medical condition.
+One important fact about purple eye disease is that no one is born with this eye color.
+It reportedly develops after birth, so there are clues for it possibly being a disease, syndrome, mutation, or medical condition.

-When a baby is born, his eye color can range from green, blue, hazel, brown, grey, black, and amber; but no child is ever born with the purple eye color.
-Purple eye disease is also known as Alexandria’s Genesis.
+When a baby is born, their eye color can range from green, blue, hazel, brown, grey, black, and amber.
+No child has ever been recorded as having been born with purple eyes.
+This purple eye syndrome, or purple eye disease, is also known as Alexandria’s Genesis.

-The story behind Alexandria’s Genesis explains that it is basically a genetic mutation that initiated in Egypt when a covert light on a moonless night arrived and some people were observed coming through that light that had white skins and purple eyes; and these people were later known as the spirit people.
+The story behind Alexandria’s Genesis explains that it is a genetic mutation that initiated in Egypt.
+A covert light on a moonless night arrived and some people were observed coming through that light that had white skin and purple eyes.
+These purple eyed people were later known as the spirit people.

 They went towards North of Egypt and then there were no traces of those people.
-The incident took place in CE 1330 when in England, a girl whose name was Alexandria changed her eye color from blue to purple without any personal attempt on her part.
-Actually the color of her eyes was automatically turned from blue to purple.
-The girl was taken to a priest who confirmed that it is a myth that has come true.
+That was until an an incident took place in CE 1330 in London, England to a girl named Alexandria Augustine.
+Alexandria’s eye color changed from blue to purple without any explanation.
+One day, the color of her eyes just mysteriously transformed from blue to purple.
+The girl was taken to a priest who confirmed that it is a myth that had come true.

 Symptoms of Purple Eye Disease

-Symptoms of purple eye disease include having sparkling white skin that cannot be tanned even after hours of sun exposure and violet to purple color of eyes that maintains the same with the ratio of 20-20 through lifetime.
-Only women can have purple eyes and such women don’t have menstrual cycles.
+Symptoms of purple eye disease include having sparkling white skin that cannot be tanned even after hours of sun exposure and violet to purple color of eyes that maintains perfect 20-20 vision throughout their lifetime.
+Only women can have purple eyes and they don’t have menstrual cycles.
 Their hair color can be any shade ranging from brown to black.

-Their mortality rate is amazing as they can live up to 130-150 years and their ageing process is quite slow as they look at least 20-30 years younger than their actual age so when they enter their middle age, their ageing kind of stops and they stay the same for two to three decades to come.
-They are able to maintain healthy weight regardless of how much they eat so they don’t have to face weight loss or weight gain problems throughout their lives.
+Their mortality rate is amazing as they can live up to 130-150 years.
+Their aging process is slowed, meaning they look at least 20-50 years younger than their actual age.
+When they enter middle age, their aging stops and they retain the same appearance for two to three decades.
+They are able to maintain an ideal body weight regardless of how much they eat so they don’t have weight loss or weight gain problems throughout their lives.

-They have no unwanted hairs even in their puberty years.
-They only have hairs what they had when they were born like on their heads, eyebrows, inside of nose, and ears.
-They usually come from Caucasians but when they marry with another race, the children are prone to carry genes from the mutation and symptoms happen to be even stronger in coming generations.
+They have no body hair, even through their puberty years.
+The only hair they have are from when they were born, like on their heads, eyebrows, inside of nose, and ears.
+They are usually Caucasian, but should they marry another race, the children are prone to carry genes from the mutation and symptoms happen to be even stronger in coming generations.

 These women rarely get sick as they have very strong immunity to almost all kinds of diseases.
-So all the symptoms mentioned here appear to be attractive except no menstruation.
+So all the symptoms mentioned here appear to be positive traits with the possible exception being no menstruation.

 Causes of Purple Eye Disease

-So far we can safely say that it is quite possible to have purple eyes as it could be due to genetics because genes determine our eye color.
-And eye color depends on the amount of pigment we inherit from our parents.
+The purple eye disorder is likely to be caused by genetics, because genes determine the color of our eyes.
+The eye color depends on the amount of pigment we inherit from our parents.
 A child can change the color of his eyes during childhood years because melanocyte cells are still active and they play a major role in determining the eye color of a person.

 A woman can also develop purple eye disease if she is going through a disorder known as Albinism.
-In medical science, Albinism is a medical condition where a person lacks melanin pigment in her eyes’ iris so the color of the eyes changes to red, light blue, or violet.
+In medical science, Albinism is a medical condition where a person lacks melanin pigment in the iris so the color of the eyes changes to red, light blue, or violet.